apache/arrow-site/visual_identity.md

 ## Variations of the logo {#variations}

 At the bottom of this page you can find the complete list of all logo-related files provided by the Apache Arrow project.
 The logo exists in a light theme and a dark theme, and these versions are usually simple inversions of one another.
-The light theme uses black text against a white (or other light coloured) background:
+The light theme uses black text against a white (or other light colored) background:

 <img class = "py-3" src="{{ site.baseurl }}/img/arrow-logo_horizontal_black-txt_white-bg.png" width="100%">

-Similarly, the dark theme uses white text against a black (or other dark coloured) background:
+Similarly, the dark theme uses white text against a black (or other dark colored) background:

 <img class = "py-3" src="{{ site.baseurl }}/img/arrow-logo_horizontal_white-txt_black-bg.png" width="100%">